JosephMaltese/JosephMaltese/README.md

 I'm Joseph, a third-year Computer Science student at McMaster University!

-- 🔭 I’m currently working on the STaBL.rocks web application and the GDG McMaster U site
+- 🔭 I’m currently working as a summer Research Intern for the STaBL Foundation
-- 🌱 I’m currently learning about Github Actions and CI/CD
+- 🌱 I’m currently learning about Github Actions and CI/CD, as well as applications of the Zipper data structure
 - 📫 How to reach me: email - maltesj@mcmaster.ca , LinkedIn - www.linkedin.com/in/josephmaltese
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: My bench PR is 220